centrifugal/documentation/client/connect.md

 special chapter "Tokens and signatures".

-Correct token guarantees that connection request to Centrifugo contains valid information about project key, user ID and timestamp.
+Correct token guarantees that connection request to Centrifugo contains valid information about user ID and timestamp.
 Token is similar to HTTP cookie, client must never show it to anyone else.
 Also remember that you must always use private channels when working with confidential data.